certified%20banner

 How to Damage A Knife In A Few Easy Strokes

-We sharpen such damaged knives in two stages when we are asked to sharpen such .
-Firstly we have to remove all the metal to the depth of the deepest notch, that can take some time and we simultaneously form the edge of 15° on each side, 30° total.
-This is done using a specialist machine using an abrasive called CBN, Cubic Boron Nitride.
-This is a new material and is almost as hard as diamond but with the added virtue of putting very little heat into the material so it can be worked dry.
+When we’re asked to sharpen damaged knives, we do it in two stages.
+First, we remove all the metal to the depth of the deepest notch, which can take some time.
+Then, we shape the edge of 15 degrees on each side, for a total of 30 degrees.
+This is done using a special machine with an abrasive called CBN, which is a new material almost as hard as diamond but doesn’t put as much heat into the material, so it can be worked dry.

-This new edge of 30° is very sharp but also very robust offering long life and a keen cut.
-Finally we grind that under cold water on a stone to the correct angle.
-Once ground we then hone it to add some polish to make for smooth cutting edge.
+This new edge of 30 degrees is very sharp and durable, making it last a long time and cut well.
+Finally, we grind it under cold water on a stone to the correct angle and then hone it to make it smoother.

-Below is a before and after picture recently taken in our workshop of the edge of an expensive (set) of Global knives.
-The repairs and sharpening was effected at a cost of a fraction of a small Global paring knife.
-These “knives for life” are now sharper than ex factory and unless they are damaged again will sharpen with hardly any loss of that expensive metal as the edge undamaged if blunt.
+Here’s a before-and-after picture of the edge of an expensive set of Global knives that we recently sharpened in our workshop.
+The repairs and sharpening cost a fraction of the price of a small Global paring knife.
+These “knives for life” are now sharper than they were when they came out of the factory and will only need to be sharpened again if they’re damaged.

 Close Up View - Not very Nice